microsoft/qmt/doc/_build/html/_sources/rst/tutorial.rst.txt

     :start-after: """Example geometry sweeping."""
     :end-before: # Set up geometry task

-First we use the internal names to generate :py:mod:`qmt.data.part_data.Part3DData`.
+First we use the internal names to generate :py:mod:`qmt.data.geometry.Part3DData` objects.

 .. literalinclude:: ../../examples/geometry_sweep.py
     :language: python
-    :start-after: tag1
+    :start-after: # Set up geometry task
-    :end-before: freecad_dict
+    :end-before: # Parameters

-Then we package these 3D parts into a specific dict scheme, feed them to a :code:`Geometry3D` task and run it.
+Then we package these 3D parts into a build order list and feed them, along with other parameters to a :py:mod:`qmt.tasks.geometry.build_3d_geometry` task.
 The :code:`pyenv` path must correspond to a callable Python 2 interpreter.

 .. literalinclude:: ../../examples/geometry_sweep.py
     :language: python
-    :start-after: layer_num=2, thickness=1)
+    :start-after: # Parameters
-    :end-before: # Investigate results
+    :end-before: # Create a local temporary

 The result should contain three instances of the built geometry.
 They differ in the length of the 'Parametrised Block', which was set up to correspond to the parameter :code:`d1` in the template document.